 Time in the car has a way of connecting us back to our grief.
 While traveling in Wisconsin recently, I was reminded that I really miss my dog.
 By this trip, it had been about nine weeks since he died.
 Quill, a fear-aggressive German Shorthaired Pointer, spent close to nine years hopping in and out of my car (although in the last year we mostly lifted him in).
 His fear aggression was limiting in that he wouldn’t let others into the house to care for him, so we just took him with us most places we went.
 He had been to 12 states and provinces in the time that we had him!
 Since then, I’ve felt the occasional twinge of surprise in looking to the back seat and not seeing him there.
-And then, when I went on a solo work trip and was in the home stretch of my drive, there were a few seconds of feeling he’d be part of my greeting committee, only to realize he wouldn’t.
+And there was the time in the home stretch of a solo work trip.
+For a few seconds I expected he’d be part of my greeting committee when I walked through the front door, only to realize he wouldn’t.

 This is grief.
 As has been said, it’s the price we pay for loving so deeply.

 Something else occurred while in Wisconsin – back-to-back news stories on dogs that had died from exposure to toxic algae…a fun day at the lake or local swimming hole suddenly turned tragic.
 It was hard not to think of our own trips to Lake Erie.
 We would drive up for a day trip that included beachcombing, lake splashing, and a deep sense of contentment.
 We tossed the tennis ball in the lake dozens of times and, I suppose (given last week’s news), were lucky to return home with healthy, worn out dogs.

 With this, I share my tips on adventuring with your pups.
 Some of these are specific to anxious or fear-aggressive dogs, but not all: